epainos/gofuli/README.md

 * another easy way to remove
     1. open menu by "E" key and press '-' to remove
-    2. place cursor to app you want to remove. and press "Delete" key
+    2. place cursor to the app you want to remove. and press "Delete" key
+    3. Done!

+### add your bookmark to "B" key, and remove it by "Delete" key

+* add
+    1. go to folder you want to add
+    2. open menu by "b" key and press '+' to regist
+    3. goful show where you are.
+    4. name your app.
+    5. regist your SHORTCUT.
+    6. Done!

+* remove
+    1. open menu by "B" key and press '-' to remove
+    2. type SHORTCUT you want to remove
+    3. Done!

+* another easy way to remove
+    1. open menu by "B" key and press '-' to remove
+    2. place cursor to the bookmark you want to remove. and press "Delete" key
     3. Done!